 Sunday night I stayed in Johnston so I was able to get up early and head back to Fort Madison to help with the Little Spurs Rodeo on Monday.
 I’ve never seen so many excited children.
 There was mutton busting, steer riding, stick horse barrel racing, goat tying, calf chasing and the greased pig contest.

 I visited schools on Tuesday, Wednesday and Thursday morning.
 I really enjoy children, so going from room to room talking about my favorite sport was a blast!
-It was neat to see how many of the students attended the rodeo and remembered the clown and specialty act from last year.

 Saturday we were in the parade and then coronation practice.
 Coronation was held at the Comfort Inn.
 Congratulations to Miss Rodeo Iowa 2011, Heidi Ganson and Miss Teen Rodeo Iowa 2011, Charity Howk.